darrenxx3/darrenxx3/README.md

 # Hi there 👋, I'm ```Christopher Darren``` a.k.a 钟桂淋
 <p align="center">
   A tech lover and like to learn something new besides coding!.
-I'm a 22 years old Recently Finished Bachelor's Degree of <b>Information System</b> Major student studying at Multimedia Nusantara University waiting for Graduation.
+I'm a 22 years old Recently Finished Bachelor's Degree of <b>Information System</b> Major student at Multimedia Nusantara University waiting for Graduation.
 </p>

 <img align="right" src= "WaifunyaDarrenedited.gif" alt="iniwaifuku" width=450/>